hammer-hao/Starcraft_dashboard/index.md

-# Starcraft 2: Player and matches data analysis
+# Starcraft-Dashboard: Player and matches data analysis of starcraft II

 ![starcraft2cover](static/img/starcraftii_cover.png)

 ## Motivation

-### What is Starcraft 2?
+### What is Starcraft II?
 Starcraft II is a real-time military science fiction video game, developed by Blizzard Entertainment for PC and Mac.
 People win by destroying all of their opponents' buildings.

 ![starcraft2gameplay](https://www.kotaku.com.au/wp-content/uploads/sites/3/2016/03/01/txgs2i1o2eyfarofz8he.gif)